xml3d/xml3d.js/doc/user_guide.md

 XML3D scenes can be created and modified during runtime.
 This can be done by the standard DOM API of the browser, or by popular frameworks such as jQuery.
 Basically every tool library that can be used to create dynamic Web-sites can also be employed to modify XML3D scenes.

-New elements are created using the respective function of the XML3D namespace:
+New elements are created using the normal browser functions:

 ```
-   XML3D.createElement(elementName)
+   document.createElement(elementName)
 ```

 with elementName corresponding to the nodes given in the XML3D Open API Specification